 Looking for more great spots for food and drinks in Copenhagen?
 Check out our city map of Copenhagen!

-A Warm Welcome by Jan Restorff
+A Warm Welcome from Jan Restorff

 After visiting some pretty cool places and spending time in the region of North Zealand for a couple of days, we set the GPS in our car towards Søllerød Kro.
 My first visit to this magical place was back in December 2015, when I attended a lunch here as part of a press trip.
 Back then, we only had a shorter, albeit wonderful, teaser menu.
 Finally, I’m here again, and about to get the full Søllerød experience.
 The world-class cooking of Brian Mark Hansen and the heart-warming hospitality of Jan Restorff awaits us.
 We park the car in the parking space on the backside of the restaurant.
 Excited and eager, we enter the gates of the tavern.
 Jan Restorff already expect us in the door, standing there with his big enthusiastic smile, wide open arms, and welcoming attitude.

 – I hope you are hungry? he laughs, as only Jan can chuckle.

 You bet!
 We have even skipped breakfast to make room for this lunch (and as it turns out, we’re gonna need it).
 In case you think a lunch at Søllerød Kro is any different from a full dinner, you are, in fact, mistaken.
 These guys don’t mess around.
 It’s always full throttle here, regardless of the time of day.

 All the Classics: Champagne, Snacks, Bread & Butter